 Every major relocation includes several unplanned events.
 They are almost unavoidable given the scope of the project.
 Even the most meticulous shippers can make mistakes.
 Mistakes will happen no matter how meticulously you plan or how diligently you follow through.
 Supplies will run out, photos will fray, light bulbs will burn out, and paint will be ruined.
 You can budget a few dirhams extra to account for human error.

 Even when everything goes as planned, moving is never easy.
 Coordination, packing, and moving require a significant amount of effort.
 You may want to consider hiring additional help or a full-service provider to ensure that these tasks do not go unfinished.
 Remember that vacation days have a monetary value as well.
 Don’t spend them on anything other than a beach vacation.

 10 – Personal Time

 As the moving day approaches and your critical tasks pile up, it may feel as if time is running out.
 You’ll be swamped with paperwork, appointments, and packing, and you won’t have time to enjoy family or rest.
 Consider how much time you will be spending on a DIY solution when weighing the pros and cons.

 11 – Recovery Time

-Before you start packing and loading, you should evaluate your physical ability to handle the physical demands of moving in Abu Dhabi.
+Before you start packing and loading, you should evaluate your physical ability to handle the physical demands of moving to Abu Dhabi.
 You have a few days ahead of you of heavy lifting, cleaning, and travel.
-It is important to consider your personal limits and recovery times.
+It is important to consider your limits and recovery times.